anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - [*Sent as Patch 2 for 1.2.1* | Header] Fixed messed up header.
 Will be sent as a patch.
 - [Header] Redid entire header.
 Header should now be the same on all pages, especially the develop page.
 - [Avatar page] Fixed padding and stuff like that on the avatar page.
+- [Images] Fixed image request denial because of roblox website policy.
+Just either moved all links to roblox cdn or base64.
 ## Small changes
 - [*Sent as Patch for 2 1.2.1*] Play button:
   - Fixed Play text alignment.